suvodeep12/gw2-optimal-lister/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or include the license text directly below).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.